kettubot/kettu-docs/Command documentation/Moderation Commands.md

 **k! or / slowmode <time> [channel] [reason]**

 Sets slowmode on a channel.
-Useful to making a chat chill out.
+Useful for making the chat chill out.

 Aliases: `slow`, `sm`, `setslowmode`